1. First, last, and always, be aware that there are librarians available to help you.

 Linked below are some examples of national archival catalogues:

 The National Archives (United Kingdom)

 If you identify a specific local archive relevant to your research, go to the Website for that local archive and find out what you can about their collections and the conditions for using those collections.
 For example:

 Middle East Centre.
 St Antony’s College.
 University of Oxford.

 5. Explore online sources that provide digital facsimiles of archival collections

 This can provide you with a helpful sense of what some archival document collections are like.
 You may even find documents that have bearing on your topic.
 Examples of databases sourced from archival collections:

-6. Read and consider carefully the handout listed below.
-The pointers it provides are relevant for all stages of archival research—from getting started onwards.
+6. Read and consider carefully the guide listed below.
+The pointers it provides are relevant for all stages of archival research—from getting started onward.

 → “Using Archives: A Guide to Effective Research” by Laura Schmidt